ChrisPhilippeHemingway/obsidian-quizium/README.md

 3. **Moderate Cards**: Reappear after the moderate interval you've set
 4. **Easy Cards**: Reappear after the longest interval you've configured
 5. **Adaptive Scheduling**: The system focuses on cards that need the most attention

+## 💎 Learning Streak System

+The learning streak feature helps maintain consistent study habits:

+1. **Daily Tracking**: A streak day is counted when you complete any quiz or rate any flashcard
+2. **Automatic Updates**: Streaks are updated automatically - no manual tracking needed
+3. **Streak Continuation**: Study on consecutive days to maintain and grow your streak
+4. **Streak Breaks**: Missing a day resets your current streak, but your highest record is preserved
+5. **Multiple Activities**: Both quiz completion and flashcard rating count toward streaks
+6. **Same-Day Protection**: Multiple study sessions on the same day count as one streak day

 ## 📖 Technical Documentation